flintlang/flint-2/docs/state_of_flint-2.md

 Now your AST should be in a state where it can almost exactly be translated into the target language.
 How you do this is up to you and will depend on the target language.

 ## Known Issues
 In addition to the open issues in the Github repository, there are a number of other known issues outlined below.
-For a full list of currently unimplemented features, see the [guide](https://github.com/flintlang/flint-2/blob/eWASM/docs/guide.md).
+For a comprehensive list of currently unimplemented features, see the Github open [issues page](https://github.com/flintlang/flint-2/issues).

 ### For-loops
 For-loops are currently unimplemented in both the Move and eWASM compiler.